arjunk220401/docker_Redis-045012/README.md

 ## Prerequisites

 Docker: Ensure Docker is installed and running on your system.
-Docker Installation Guide

 Optional: Install docker-compose for easier multi-container management.
-Docker Compose Installation Guide

 ## Steps to Set Up Redis with Docker